Are we watching a classic World Series in the making?

 Game 1

 2017: Dodgers 3, Astros 1.
 Every game can have its built-in drama aside from the final score.
-This one not only featured two Cy Young winners facing each other in Kershaw and Keuchel -- just the fifth World Series matchup of Cy Young winners since 2000 -- but also featured Kershaw making his World Series debut and delivering 11 strikeouts over seven innings.
+This one not only featured two Cy Young winners facing each other in Kershaw and Keuchel -- only the fifth World Series matchup of Cy Young winners since 2000 -- but also featured Kershaw making his World Series debut and delivering 11 strikeouts over seven innings.
 Justin Turner delivered the go-ahead two-run home run in the sixth inning.

 "Keuchel and Kershaw certainly performed in Game 1 and gave the people what they wanted with the hype," Dodgers reliever Ross Stripling said.